OnniVirtanen/koivu-api-gateway/README.md

 # koivu-api-gateway

 Koivu is a lightweight API gateway.
-By default it has DB-less configuration, ratelimiting, API-key authentication and logging.
+It has ratelimiting through Redis, API-key authentication and logging.
 Koivu is a stateless service and can be run locally, in docker or in kubernetes.

 ## Get started
 Koivu has three configuration files: routes.yaml, api-keys.yaml and redis.yaml.